yevgeniyilyin/aws-certification/architect-pro/architect-pro-notes.md

   This is the default behavior of AWS Organisations.
   You leave the default `FullAWSAccess` policy in place and attach additional policies that explicitly _deny_ access to unwanted services and actions

-## Adding accounts to AWS Organisation
-- One

 ## AWS Account Limits
 📒https://docs.aws.amazon.com/general/latest/gr/aws-general.pdf#aws-service-information